 Outlook for penetration testers

-Information security professionals will be in high and rapidly-growing demand for the foreseeable future.
-In fact, there is a significant shortage of infosec professionals in all disciplines, and the shortage is expected to persist for the foreseeable future.
+Information security professionals focusing on penetration testing will be in high and rapidly growing demand for the foreseeable future.
+There is a significant shortage of information security professionals across all disciplines, and the shortage is expected to persist for the foreseeable future.

-As networks, applications, and information needs become consistently more complicated and critical to business and state operations, these systems become more directly targeted and more vulnerable.
-Pen testers are at the forefront of technical expertise, acting most closely to the role of would-be attackers.
-Top pen testers are now highly prized among infosec operators, and there are no signs on the horizon that this perception will be diminished in any way.
+As networks, applications, and information management needs become consistently more complicated and critical to business and state operations, these systems become more directly targeted and more vulnerable.

 How much do penetration testers make?